 The album was written over a period of two years, mostly through intense improvisation sessions, and finished on stages and in basements across the country during their two month national in support of their EP “Lo Hi Lo” in the spring of 2013 .
 The themes of the album are discovering your place in the world, creating a better awareness of yourself and the world around you, and mind expansion via whatever means necessary.
 This might come across to some at first like a bunch of hippie bullshit, but Paperhaus are not a band of hippies.
 They’ve been much more informed by the punk ethos and the music that followed in response to the psychedelic scene of the 1960′s.

-Paperhaus has shared the stage with bands like Man Man, War On Drugs, Caveman, Here We Go Magic, Woods, Widowspeak, Desert Noises, and Deleted Scenes, over the course of hundreds of shows around the country over the past few years.
+Paperhaus has shared the stage with bands like The War On Drugs, Caveman, Man Man, Here We Go Magic, Woods, The Love Language, Majical Cloudz, Moon King, Widowspeak, Those Darlins, Desert Noises, and Deleted Scenes, over the course of hundreds of shows around the country over the past 4 years.